 Second, sit on a table or other flat surface with your feet touching the floor.
 Raise your knee to your chest and hold it there with your hands and slowly roll onto your back on the table, leaving your other foot on the floor.
 If you are unable to lay in this position without having your hanging leg hang in a horizontal position, you may have LCS.

 How to Treat LCS

 Treating LCS is a two-stage process.
 First, you must loosen the tight iliopsoas and erector spinae muscles, then you can strengthen the abdominals and gluteals.
-Treating LCS is best done under the direction of a physical therapist who can test for underlying conditions and recommend a customized stretching and strengthening program.
+Treating LCS is best done under the direction of a physiotherapist who can test for underlying conditions and recommend a customized stretching and strengthening program.

 Loosen the Tight Cross

 The first priority in treating LCS is to loosen the tight part of the cross.
 This serves two purposes.
 First, it alleviates pain and discomfort associated with LCS.
 Second, it allows the body to be receptive to strengthening the weak part of the cross.
 If you were to jump into strengthening exercises, you are more likely to exacerbate your injury, rather than treat it.
-A physical therapist will recommend foam rolling exercises for the iliopsoas muscles, floor exercises designed to stretch the lumbar spine, pelvis, and hip joint, and standing stretches for the upper spine if there is a forward head position.
+A physiotherapist will recommend foam rolling exercises for the iliopsoas muscles, floor exercises designed to stretch the lumbar spine, pelvis, and hip joint, and standing stretches for the upper spine if there is a forward head position.

 Strengthen the Weak Cross